Introduction

 logging.path = ./ # spring.log in current folder logging.path = relativepath/logs # relativepath/logs/spring.log logging.path = /fullpath/logs # /fullpath/logs/spring.log

-If you want to choose your own log filename instead of spring.log
+If you want to choose your own log filename instead of spring.log, then you can set the property logging.file, in your application.properties, e.g.:

 logging.file = logfile.log # in current folder logging.file = relativepath/logfile.log # relative path with filename logging.file = /fullpath/logfile.log # full path with filename